incubyte/incubyte.github.io/content/blog/salesforce-vs-in-house-custom-development.md

 ## What Incubyte Achieved

-- Team members onboarded by the Metamorphosis project have a seamless workflow.
-Genie started saving 4000 hours a day across 800 users
+- **Saved 4000 hours a day.** Team members onboarded by the Metamorphosis project have a seamless workflow that resulted in time saving
-- Within two years, Metamorphosis added value to the company by being fast, economical, and agile
+- **Over 800 users onboarded** by maintaining smaller, stable, consistent releases
-- Over 800 users have been onboarded by maintaining smaller, stable, consistent releases
+- **It's a tailored solution**, it is more than customization, because Incubyte developed a solution with the end user and their use cases in mind.
-- Incubyte developed a solution with the end user and their use cases in mind.
-It is more than customization - _it's a tailored solution_
+- **By being fast, economical, and agile**, within two years, Metamorphosis added value to the company

 ## Where Salesforce works